Poplar River First Nation: Community

 The town itself is embedded along the main Poplar River with the primary township located on an atoll of land between Poplar River and Franklin River.
 The majority of the population resides along these two rivers, including three habitable islands located within the main Poplar River.
-Gravel highways exists throughout all of the community and bridges cross both rivers to connect all areas of the community.
+Gravel highways exist throughout all of the community and bridges cross both rivers to connect all areas of the community.
 There are no paved concrete or asphalt roads or sidewalks.

 Even though most people today use automobiles and walking power to travel the gravel paved roads, the use of watercraft and winter snowmobiles still remains.

 Called Asatiwisipe Aki by the First Nation, their traditional land has been designated as a protected area with the support of the Manitoba government.
 It is one of the last remaining pristine river areas in the world, particularly in southern Canada.
 The river is very clean, with little or no man-made pollutants in the watershed.
 The Poplar River area may soon be designated as a section of a United Nations Heritage Site.